Naked Put

 General Description

-Entering a naked put position entails selling puts (most likely in-the-money).
+Entering a naked put entails selling puts.

 The Thinking